-Meanwhile Evelyn (Lindsay Duncan), Mary’s grandmother came to visit her getting an air of her talent.
+Meanwhile, Evelyn (Lindsay Duncan), Mary’s grandmother, came to visit her and get a sense of her talent.
 Evelyn was a scientist too, like Mary’s mother.
-She was ambitious and authoritarian.
+She was ambitious and strict.
 She wanted to take custody of Mary and send her to an advanced school.
-Evelyn’s ambitions about Mary made her completely blind to the fact that a seven-year-old Mary needed to enjoy her childhood too.
-On the contrary, Frank wanted Mary to play like any other normal kid and grow up as a good human-being.
+Evelyn’s ambitions for Mary made her completely blind to the fact that seven-year-old Mary needed time to enjoy childhood too.
+In contrast, Frank wanted Mary to play like any other normal kid and grow up as a good person.

 The truth of Mary’s childhood was unveiled like this.

 One day, Mary’s mom came to visit her brother Frank with little Mary.
 She wanted to talk to him, but as Frank was going on a date he asked her to stay at his place.
 On returning home, Frank found that his sister had committed suicide and left little Mary on the couch.
 The guilt of not being there for his sister when she needed him haunted him ever since.

 Mary’s mom was working on a research paper when she died, crushed under the weight of Evelyn’s expectations and ambitions.
 She got pregnant at a young age with Mary, but Mary’s father abandoned them.
 After much struggle, she eventually gave up on life.
 In her last days, not even Evelyn was there to support or comfort her.
 So when Frank learned about Mary’s genius he didn’t want it to ruin his niece’s life; he and Evelyn ended up in court fighting over Mary’s custody.
 After an unsatisfactory outcome for both parties, they agreed that a couple in the neighborhood would adopt Mary.